 - 6.a.
-Close all windows in Jalview from desktop.
-Load the ferredoxin alignment (e.g.the PFAM domain PF03460 from PFAM seed).
+Close windows. - Load the ferredoxin alignment (PF03460 from PFAM (seed)). - 6.b.
 Select one of the sequence in the sequence ID panel, use the up and down arrow keys to alter the sequence's position in the alignment.
-(Note that this will not work in cursor mode) - 6.b.
-To select and move multiple sequences, use hold [SHIFT] and [CTRL], and select two sequences separated by one or more un-selected sequences.
+(Note that this will not work in cursor mode) - 6.c.
+To select and move multiple sequences, use hold [SHIFT], and select two sequences separated by one or more un-selected sequences, repeat using the [CTRL] key.
 Note how multiple sequences are grouped together when they are re-ordered using the up and down arrow keys.

-1.6.5 Hiding Regions
+2.5 Hiding Regions